percona/pmm-doc/docs/how-to/upgrade.md

 percona-release enable tools
 yum update pmm2-client
 ```
-This keeps the existing agent configuration.
+By running these commands, your existing agent configuration will be preserved during the update process.

 To deploy a specific version, you can check the available versions and then provide the full name of the package, for example:
 ```